 Arrangements for handling complaints from parents of children with special educational needs and disabilities (SEND) about the school's support are within the scope of this policy.
-Such complaints should first be made to the SENCO - Naomi Strickland; they will then be referred to this complaints policy.
-Our SEND policy and SEND information report includes information about the rights of parents of pupils with disabilities who believe that our school has discriminated against their child.
-This information can be found here:
+Such complaints should first be made to the special educational needs co-ordinator (SENCO); they will then be referred to this complaints policy.
+Our [SEND policy and SEND information report] includes information about the rights of parents of pupils with disabilities who believe that our school has discriminated against their child.